laurencmendoza/my-closet-tracker/README.md

 8. User can customize the home page menu clothing items (ex: choose a dress or a suit for the icon that leads to the clothing items in the 'Full Body' category)
 9. User can view photos uploaded for clothing items and outfits in a photo carousel on the details page
 10. User can delete photos uploaded for clothing items and outfits
+11. User can favorite clothing items and outfits for easy access while creating a new outfit or new entry, respectively
+12. User can view clothing items and outfits in order of most to least worn
+13. User can view all clothing items that have not been worn (based on whether the clothing item has been used in the outfit, and whether the outfit has been used in an entry in the outfit tracker)

 ## Known Issues
 1. Missing mobile responsiveness